null

 Some simple bit solutions that you can try:

-An introduction to Snaffles and Curbs Bits
+An Introduction to Snaffles and Curbs Bits

-Choosing the right bit for your horse can be a little confusing, y when you consider all the varieties of bits available.
+Choosing the right bit for your horse can be a little confusing, especially when you consider all the varieties of bits available.
 To help you understand the difference between D-rings and eggbutts, Waterfords and Weymouths, we’ve prepared an simple bit guide that provides information about the most common styles of bits as well as some of the more unusual ones.

 Snaffle Bit